 Bobby's son, Robert Tyre Jones III, was also an accomplished golfer, winning the Atlanta city junior and qualifying for three US Amateurs.
 In one of them in 1959, he lost his first-round match to a kid named Jack Nicklaus, 7 and 6.
 He even played on the Emory golf team for four years.
 Sadly, he died at age 47, just two years after his father.

 His grandson, Robert Tyre Jones IV, is a psychologist and lives in Atlanta.
 Bob, as he is known, loves to speak about his grandfather and does it with an authority like no one else can do today.

 His grandkids had a nickname for his, Bub.
 He may have been the most famous golfer in the world, but to many, it was just Bub.

 In the late forties, he became a dogged victim of an inexorable fate — off the course.

 It began when Bobby started having bad neck pains.
 Eventually his neck pain was diagnosed as syringomyelia, a degenerative spinal disease that was terribly painful and incurable.
 It was so debilitating that he played his last round of golf at East Lake at age 48.
 The greatest player to have ever lived never played golf again.

-When people asked him if he ever bitter, he often remarked that one plays the ball as it lies, a reference to one of his most famous quotes, "Golf is the closest game to the game we call life.
+When people asked him if he was ever bitter, he often remarked that one plays the ball as it lies, a reference to one of his most famous quotes, "Golf is the closest game to the game we call life.
 You get bad breaks from good shots; you get good breaks from bad shots — but you have to play the ball where it lies."

 "As a young man, he was able to stand up to just about the best that life can offer, which is not easy," Herbert Warrant Wind wrote, "and later he stood up with equal grace to just about the worst."